Different Types of Web Hosting and their Differences?

 The easiest way to explain how cloud hosting works is to compare it with traditional hosting.

-Traditional hosting serves multiple sites from a single server with all the website files stored on that single server, while cloud hosting serves sites from multiple servers and this balances load and maximize uptime.
+Traditional hosting serves multiple sites from a single server with all the website files stored on that single server.

 The benefit of cloud hosting